 From the top of this rock, you will have a spectacular view of the meadow and the lake.
 You will have to about 600 steps to get to the top but it’s not as hard as it sounds since the steps have a rail and even kids walk up.
 You can have a fruit smoothie at the top and enjoy it.
-After going down you can it eat one of the restaurants by the lake.
+After going down you can eat at one of the restaurants by the lake.

 Pablo Escobar Tour – Medellin is famous in the context of the drug cartels and Pablo Escobar.
-There’s even a neighborhood named Pablo Escobar (that he helped financed).
-For those of you who watched the show Narcos, I do feel that a tour about this side of Medellin would be not only interesting but important.
-What we all have to remember, (and this is film student in me that is speaking), is that Narcos is highly subjective and essentially presents the whole period and the character of Escobar from an American perspective.
+There’s even a neighborhood named Pablo Escobar (that he helped finance).
+For those of you who watched the show Narcos, I do feel that a tour of this side of Medellin would be not only interesting but important.
+What we all have to remember, (and this is a film student in me that is speaking), is that Narcos is highly subjective and essentially presents the whole period and the character of Escobar from an American perspective.
 The tour might show you another side.

-There are several Escobar tours, a tour in a car for about 2 hours that take you to different places such as his neighborhood, where he’s buried, where he was found and shot etc.
+There are several Escobar tours, a tour in a car for about 2 hours that take you to different places such as his neighborhood, where he’s buried, where he was found and shot, etc.

-Another tour is the one that combines a visit to his mansion, a paintball battle and the Guatape activity.
+Another tour is the one that combines a visit to his mansion, a paintball battle, and the Guatape activity.
 I didn’t quite get the idea behind it so we chose the first one and got a private tour and learned a lot.
 In hindsight, I would choose this tour.

-Plazoleta De Las Esculturas- another touristic attraction is to wander around the Botero Square where you will find statues of Fernando Botero known for his chubby characters.
+Plazoleta De Las Esculturas- another touristic attraction is to wander around Botero Square where you will find statues of Fernando Botero known for his chubby characters.

-Metrocable– you can spend a few hours riding Medellin’s Metrocable that connects the poor neighborhoods of Medellin (perched on the hillside) and offers a stunning view from the top as well as along the ride.
+Metrocable– you can spend a few hours riding Medellin’s Metrocable which connects the poor neighborhoods of Medellin (perched on the hillside) and offers a stunning view from the top as well as along the ride.

 In addition, you will try a traditional arepa made on the spot.
-It was the best arepa I had in Colombia.
+It was the best Arepa I had in Colombia.

 Shopping– if you’ve been traveling for a while or, like me, love shopping and you have some time on your hands, Medellin is definitely the place to get some shopping done.

 Party– Medellin nightlife is one of the biggest attractions in the city.
-El Poblado area has a variety of bars and clubs and the main party hostel: Happy Buddha where you can party almost at every day of the week.
+El Poblado area has a variety of bars and clubs and the main party hostel: Happy Buddha where you can party almost every day of the week.

 For more things to do in Medellin you can go to Adi Sees World post.